-Advancement of the Pearl Harbor commanders, Rear Admiral Husband Kimmel and Major General Walter Short, respectively the U.S. Navy and U.S. Army commanders during the 7 December 1941 Japanese attack on Pearl Harbor, was provided for under The Officer Personnel Act of 1947, but they have been solely and punitively excluded from receiving the benefits of the Act.
+Advancement of the Pearl Harbor commanders, Rear Admiral Husband Kimmel and Major General Walter Short, respectively, the U.S. Navy and U.S. Army commanders during the 7 December 1941 Japanese attack at Pearl Harbor, was provided for under The Officer Personnel Act of 1947, but they have been solely and punitively excluded from receiving the benefits of the Act.

-At PHSA's urging, Congress passed a law in 2000--chiefly sponsored by then Senator Joe Biden, and Senator Harry Reid--recommending that the President advance Kimmel and Short on the retired list.
-To date, this administration has not done so.
+At PHSA's urging, Congress passed a law in 2000--chiefly sponsored by then Senator Joe Biden--recommending that the President advance Kimmel and Short on the retired list.
+To date, this administration has not done so eventhough Vice President Biden, Secretary of Defense Chuck Hagel, and Secretary of State John Kerry all voted for advancement in 1999 when they were senators from Delaware, Nebraska, and Massachusetts, respectively.

 Learn more about this righteous pursuit of PHSA's worthy goal: justice for Kimmel and Short.